 - TMS Therapy treatment sessions are conducted on an outpatient basis at OSU Harding Hospital

 - Each session takes less than an hour.
-Treatments are typically scheduled five days a week for approximately 4-6 weeks.
+Treatments are typically scheduled five days a week for approximately four to six weeks

 - Patients are awake and alert during treatment and able to resume normal activities upon leaving therapy